jfredett/hazel/LOG.md

 In any case, good progress today, hopefully I can get most of the protocol implemented and see if it can help me debug any of the weird EP bugs I've been seeing.

+# 18-SEP-2024

+## 1505

+Stuck on a work problem, decided to commit off some work here while thinking about it.
+Several things are in flight here but I haven't been back fore a while because I simply can't bring myself to work on UI code.
+I'm procrastinating even now.

+I'm debating whether I want a special 'Hazel' widget that can bypass the UCI interface, or if I want to support a sort of UCI+ interface that allows for custom commands to be passed through, so I can just focus on using an existing UCI interface.
+I'm probably going to branch off and work on both, because making decisions is hard.